aws/aws-cdk/packages/@aws-cdk/integ-tests-alpha/README.md

 The above example will by default create a CloudWatch log group that's never expired.
-If you want to configure it with custom log retention days, you need to specify the `logRenteion` property.
+If you want to configure it with custom log retention days, you need to specify the `logRetention` property.

 ```ts
 import * as logs from 'aws-cdk-lib/aws-logs';